-Using CST for this analysis allows for the interfaces to the different systems of the RAX Mission System to be analyzed and the actual information exchange between systems to be depicted and tested.
-The expected behavior as well as on-flight observed behavior can be compared to what the model predicts.
-If a model is developed in the early phases of the mission, these types of simulations will allow for verification and validation of the mission software and interfaces throughout the development lifecycle.
+Using CAMEO Simulation Toolkit allows for the interfaces to the different systems of the RAX Mission System to be analyzed and the actual information exchange between systems to be depicted and tested.
+The expected behavior as well as on-flight observed behavior can be compared against what the model is saying will occur.
+If a model is developed in the early phases of the Mission, these types of simulations will allow for verification and validation of the mission software and interfaces.